linikaalmeida2023/Phyton-ML-Board-Game-Analyses/README.md

 and they also contain NuN values.
 So for that reasons the follow feautures are going to be deleted: image, thumbnail, artist, compilation, expantion, publisher

-Drop columns that are not relevant for the analyse df.drop(['image', 'thumbnail', 'artist', 'compilation', 'designer', 'expansion', 'family', 'publisher'], axis=1, inplace=True)
+#Drop columns that are not relevant for the analyse
+df.drop(['image', 'thumbnail', 'artist', 'compilation', 'designer', 'expansion', 'family', 'publisher'], axis=1, inplace=True)

-Checkinh the type of data we have in this dataset
+Checking the type of data we have in this dataset

 #Describe the type of data
 df.dtypes.value_counts()

 The dtype shows four features are object: ‘description’, ‘name’, ‘category’ and 'mechanic'.
 It is more appropriate convert them from an object to a category

-Convert object type for categorical features df['description'] = df['description'].astype('category')
+#Convert object type for categorical features
+df['description'] = df['description'].astype('category')
 df['name'] = df['name'].astype('category')
 df['category'] = df['category'].astype('category')